Beef Production in a Changing Climate

 If fact, one important way to lower beef’s environmental footprint is to reduce consumer waste.
 A 2011 FAO study found that the average North American consumer wastes 8-10% of meat products.
 The resources used to deliver nutrient dense beef onto someone’s plate should contribute to the nourishment of their body and not the size of their trash bag.

-- Hot Air Doesn’t Just Come from Cattle
+- Hot Air Doesn’t Just Come from Cattle (BCRC Blog post)

-- Blame it on the Rain
+- Blame it on the Rain (BCRC Blog post)

-- Defining the Environmental Hoofprint of Canadian Beef Production
+- Defining the Environmental Hoofprint of Canadian Beef Production (BCRC Fact sheet)

-- Canadian Beef Industry Sustainability Assessment
+- Canadian Beef Industry Sustainability Assessment (Canadian Roundtable for Sustainable Beef)

-- Environmental Footprint of Beef Production
+- Environmental Footprint of Beef Production (BCRC Web page)

 - How Much Feed and Water are Used to Produce a Pound of Beef?
+(BCRC Blog post)

-- Q&A on Conventional Production of Canadian Beef
+- Q&A on Conventional Production of Canadian Beef (BCRC blog post)

-- Sustainable Beef
+- Sustainable Beef (BCRC Blog post)

 Click here to subscribe to the BCRC Blog and receive email notifications when new content is posted.